 Application fees of 100 Euros may apply depending on the school; check if your school of choice offers scholarships and aids to international students if you need any.

-Cost of living and studying in MBA in Europe
+Affordable MBA in Europe without GMAT or Work Experience – Cost of Living and Studying in MBA in Europe

 This tuition fee depends largely on the school of choice and location.
 I advice you go for a public school as it is usually more affordable.
 In some schools you can pay as low as 5,000 Euros per year while in some it can be up to 30,000 Euros per year.